01-edu/public/subjects/ascii-art/ascii-art-output.en.md

 ### Objectives

-- You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/ascii-art.en) as in the first subject but writing the result into a file.
+- You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/ascii-art.en) as in the first subject **while** writing the result into a file.

 - The file must be named by using the flag `--output=<fileName.txt>`, in which `--output` is the flag and `<fileName.txt>` is the file name.